Alessandro-Miranda/simple-product-API/README.en.md

 - *productCategories* - Product categories (Allowed more than one category separated by the plus (+) signal)
 - *productID* - Product ID
 - *sku* - Product SKU
-- *bestPrice* - Price range (Allowed more than one price separated by the plus signal(+)). _Obs.: The value must not have commas or periods.
+- *bestPrice* - Price range (Allowed two values separated by the plus signal(+)). _Obs.: The value must not have commas or periods.
 PS.: $ 30,25 must be passed as 3025_

 ### Products